timmo001/system-bridge-site/assets/data/api/items/data-key.md

-_Get Data from data modules by key._
+_Get data from data modules by key._

 ## Request